Create a runner on AWS

 The second step is to attach your VM runner to Dotscience.

 Get an AWS Ubuntu VM.

 (a) Select a machine image.
-In order to run Dotscience, we recommend chosing a recent release of Ubuntu Server as your operating system.
+In order to run Dotscience, we recommend choosing a recent release of Ubuntu Server as your operating system.

 (b) Given your selected machine image, select an instance type.
 This decision will be based on your memory and CPU requirements, but must meet the following criteria: